DissonanceTrip/Pico7SegmentClock/README.md

 Servo board (for power/easy hookup): https://www.waveshare.com/pico-servo-driver.htm

+You can use a different board (like one from Kitronik), assemble your own board, or directly wire everything together!
+The servo control code can work with all methods.

 12v 5a power supply: get one from pretty much anywhere

 wire to connect the power supply to the Waveshare board: whatever works